Vivekkumar0412/Voting_Backend/README.md

 ## Features

 - User sign up and login with Aadhar Card Number and password
-- User can view the list of candidates
+- User can view the list of candidate
 - User can vote for a candidate (only once)
 - Admin can manage candidates (add, update, delete)
 - Admin cannot vote